2 min read

 “Clean diesel” is a catch-all term that describes changes in both engine technology (like common rail diesel design) and changes in diesel fuel (ultra-low sulfur diesel fuel).
 Both of these changes together combine to give us the modern scenario we have today, where today’s diesel engines are something on the lines of 99% cleaner than they were 20 years ago.

 What about “dirty diesel”?
 Is that just the “absence” of clean diesel?
 Given how cleaner diesel engines with advanced emissions control systems are the dominant technology in use today, dirty diesel refers just to bad diesel fuel.
 What do we mean by “bad” diesel fuel?
 And since nobody aims to buy dirty diesel fuel, how would you know if you had some or had used some?

-When it’s fresh, there’s really no such thing as “dirty” diesel fuel.
+When it’s fresh, there’s no such thing as “dirty” diesel fuel.
 When you think of dirty diesel fuel, things come to mind like unstable diesel fuel that’s darkened or full of gums and sludge.
 Fresh diesel fuel has to meet certain legal specifications for things like water & sediment content.
-Fresh diesel fuel won’t be dirty.
+Fresh diesel fuel won’t be "dirty".

 What to do about dirty diesel fuel once you’ve used it?
 The easiest thing to do is use a good multifunction diesel additive with detergency.
 How long it would take to resolve the problem depends on how long you’ve been using dirty diesel fuel.
-But you should expect some marked improvement by the end of the first or second tankful.
+But you should expect some marked improvement by the end of the first or second thankful.